 Super-rich and superyachts now go hand-in-hand.
 Are you really a billionaire without a megayacht to flaunt?
 Not anymore, if we’re following the lead of tech tycoons ruling the business world and the Forbes Rich List.
 They own multi-million-dollar floating palaces that dominate the ranks of the world’s top luxury vessels.
 From Amazon co-founder Jeff Bezos, who commissioned the world’s largest sailing yacht, to Microsoft co-founder Bill Gates, who sought the greenest, they’ve got the world talking and ships sailing (Bezos more so than Bill).
-These luxurious pleasure crafts aren’t just massive; they’re packed with every amenity and opulence to appease their genius / eccentric owners.
+These luxurious pleasure craft aren’t just massive; they’re packed with every amenity and opulence to appease their genius / eccentric owners.

 With basketball courts, spas, libraries, gaming rooms, and nightclubs, it’s a wonder they even come ashore when their world at sea has it all.
 These incredible superyachts are for men who could own a fleet but prefer to have it all in one (or two) luxurious vessels.
 Here are some favorites-